Advice

 Can ice dams form even if snow isn’t melting?

 Sometimes, homeowners may notice ice dams forming even if the weather has been consistently cold.
-In that case, the ice dams may originate from poor insulation or inadequate air sealing, which allow warm inside air to seep out and melt patches of snow on the roof.
-Then, melted snow drains down and quickly refreezes, causing a build up.
+In that case, the ice dams may originate from poor insulation or inadequate air sealing, which allows warm air from inside your home to seep out and melt patches of snow on the roof.
+Then, melted snow drains down and quickly refreezes, causing a build-up.

 If you notice empty or melting patches on a roof that’s otherwise covered in snow, you’ll want to act quickly to mitigate any damage.

-How can I fix ice dams after they form?
+How can I fix ice dams as they form?

-Keep in mind, if an ice dam has already formed, it’s best to call a professional rather than trying to handle it yourself.
+Keep in mind that if an ice dam has already formed, it’s best to call a professional rather than try to handle it yourself.

 How can I prevent ice dams this winter?